Rocco-Gossmann/nwgo-cli/README.md

 this is the name that represents the NWJS-Frontend part of your application.

-3.) then you'll be asked for as **"Go-Package"** name this is the Go-Backend side of your application.
-an example would be `github.com/your-account/your-project-directory`
+3.) then you'll be asked for as **"Go-Package"** name this is the Go-Backend side of your application. an example would be `github.com/your-account/your-project-directory`

+4.) last, you'll be asked for an Application Title.
+This is the Title, that your OS will show as the Window-Title

 > [!info]
 > both inputs give you rules on what characters are allowed in the respective names

-4.) if everything fits, you should now have a Folder, containing the following structure
+5.) if everything fits, you should now have a Folder, containing the following structure

 ```
 [ProjectDirectoryName]